 - 1. In pairs, students to discuss their lesson plans focusing on the following: - a.
-Technical/tactical content; - b.
+Technical/tactical content. - b.
 How the session is planned to be delivered considering the 'Who', 'What', 'How' and 'Environment'; - c.
-How the session is planned to be delivered (coaching behaviours, learner behaviour consideration and learning environment). - d.
 How planned delivery demonstrates coach's values and beliefs in their coaching philosophy. - 2.
-Tutor to support pairs in their discussions and provide the opportunity for group questions/discussion as required.
+Tutor to support pairs in their discussions and provide opportunity for group questions/discussion as required.